-Once a year, the Clerk of District Court receives 2000 names from the Secretary of State that will be used in sending out questionnaires and compiling "Panels".
-These names are randomly selected with names from voter registration and driver's license.
+Twice a year, the Clerk of District Court receives 1,000 names from the Secretary of State.
+These names are randomly selected using voter registration and driver’s license.

-On the day given, you will report to the third floor of the courthouse at 8:45am where you will be greeted by a Bailiff to be checked in and shown to your assigned seat in the courtroom.
-You will be expected to go through a security check point prior to entering the Court Room.
-Jury selection will begin promptly at 9:00am.
-WARNING: If you are not present at roll call, the Judge will send a Deputy Sheriff to find you and escort you to the courthouse; the Judge will have a private meeting with you at his convenience.
+On the day of the trial, you will be asked to report to the third floor of the courthouse at 8:45 am You will be greeted by a Bailiff who will check you in and escort you to your assigned seat in the courtroom.
+You will be expected to go through a security check point prior to entering the courtroom.
+Jury selection will commence at 9 am.

-It is possible that your name to appear over and over on the lists received from the Secretary of State, or maybe never at all.
-With the recent changes to the State Jury Selection, you will no longer receive questionnaires from more than one Court in any given calendar year, unless the second questionnaire is from Federal Court.
+It is possible for your name to appear on the list received from the Secretary of State more than once in your lifetime, or not at all.
+With the recent changes made at the state level to the jury selection process, you should no longer receive questionnaires from more than one Court in any given calendar year.
+The exception to this would be a summons from Federal Court.